marcitt/Conclude/README.md

 Next we will want to run the client.
 The client (also known as frontend) will be what the user interacts with.
 We are using React for the frontend.

 ### Getting started
-To setup the client make sure to enter the directory conclude-dev/client:
+To setup the client make sure to enter the directory conclude/client:
 ```
 cd client
 ```
+If you were in the backend directory before you can run `cd ..` to get out and then `cd client` to enter the frontend side.

-Then install any dependencies:
+Once you are in the correct repo install any dependencies:
 ```
 npm install
 ```